RobSimons1/ms4-ecommerce/README.md

   1. created a Heroku account @ https://signup.heroku.com/
   2. Create `requirements.txt` file in Gitpod workspace for Heroku to understand installation files to run app.
 From CLI type type
      `pip3 freeze --local > requirements.txt`.
-  3. To install the Heroku command line on Gitpod or AWS Cloud9, use the following command `npm install -g heroku`
+  3. To install the Heroku command line on Gitpod, use the following command `npm install -g heroku`
   4. Using the `New` buton, Create a new app with apropriate title and server in Heroku.
 This creates a connection between the Gitpod application and Heroku that would allow us to push our changes using Git to update the application at any given time.
   5. To login to Heroku from the CLI, use the command `heroku login`